Grand Escapades’ Travel Guide To Iran – Friendliness, Culture, Modernity: So Far Away From The Clichés!

 Iran is a (travel) photographers’ dream!
 Stunning architecture, amazing colors, and people eager to pose for and with visitors…

-- Wide Angle Lens – We have never used our EF-S 10-22 mm lens as often as during this trip, especially to take pictures of the outside and inside of mosques.
+- Wide Angle Lens – I have never used my EF 16-35 mm L 4.0 lens as often as during this trip, especially to take pictures of the outside and inside of mosques.

-- Tripod – Unfortunately often forbidden inside mosques or museums, but again, we used it more than ever.
+- Tripod – Unfortunately often forbidden inside mosques or museums, but again, I used it more than ever.
 Many sights are illuminated at night, so the tripod enabled endless exposures and stunning pictures.

 - Timing – The real challenge is to be at the right place for the perfect light, like for the “Blue Hours”, shortly after the sunset.
 Getting up early enough for the soft morning light can even be harder…

-- People – We have never been that high in demand as in Iran.
+- People – I have never been that high in demand as in Iran.
 This is an amazing opportunity to take pictures of people, men, women, clergymen, young and old.
-Just take the time to talk to people, connect with them and the rest is easy: we were almost never turned down!
+Just take the time to talk to people, connect with them and the rest is easy: I was almost never turned down!

 When using wide angel lenses at lot, a tool – LightRoom 5, the new Upright – Automatic Perspective Correction – is equally helpful.
 It corrects the tilted perspective by cropping the picture.
 Think about taking a wider frame of the subject, if possible!